data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/gphotos.md

       rclone mount needs to know the size of files in advance of reading them, so setting this flag when using rclone mount is recommended if you want to read the media.

+   --gphotos-start-year
+      Year limits the photos to be downloaded to those which are uploaded after the given year.

    --gphotos-include-archived
       Also view and download archived media.